MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-9. Recompile la solución y comprobar que se compila sin errores.
+9. Rebuild the solution and verify that it builds without errors.

-## <a name="testing-the-project-factory-implementation"></a>Probar la implementación de fábrica del proyecto
+## <a name="testing-the-project-factory-implementation"></a>Testing the Project Factory Implementation
- Comprobar si se llama al constructor para su implementación del generador de proyecto.
+ Test whether the constructor for your project factory implementation is called.

-#### <a name="to-test-the-project-factory-implementation"></a>Para probar la implementación del generador de proyecto
+#### <a name="to-test-the-project-factory-implementation"></a>To test the project factory implementation

-1. En el archivo SimpleProjectFactory.cs, establezca un punto de interrupción en la línea siguiente en el `SimpleProjectFactory` constructor.
+1. In the SimpleProjectFactory.cs file, set a breakpoint on the following line in the `SimpleProjectFactory` constructor.

     ```
     this.package = package;
     ```

-2. Presione F5 para iniciar una instancia experimental de Visual Studio.
+2. Press F5 to start an experimental instance of Visual Studio.

-3. En la instancia experimental, comience a crear un nuevo proyecto.
-En el **nuevo proyecto** cuadro de diálogo, seleccione el SimpleProject tipo de proyecto y, a continuación, haga clic en **Aceptar**.
+3. In the experimental instance, start to create a new project.In the **New Project** dialog box, select the SimpleProject project type and then click **OK**.
 La ejecución se detiene en el punto de interrupción.

-4. Desactive el punto de interrupción y detener la depuración.
-Dado que aún no hemos creado un nodo de proyecto, el código de creación del proyecto todavía inicia excepciones.
+4. Clear the breakpoint and stop debugging.
+Since we have not created a project node yet, the project creation code still throws exceptions.

-## <a name="extending-the-project-node-class"></a>Extender la clase de nodo de proyecto
+## <a name="extending-the-project-node-class"></a>Extending the Project Node Class
- Ahora puede implementar la `SimpleProjectNode` (clase), que se deriva de la `ProjectNode` clase.
-La `ProjectNode` clase base controla las siguientes tareas de creación del proyecto:
+ Now you can implement the `SimpleProjectNode` class, which derives from the `ProjectNode` class.
+The `ProjectNode` base class handles the following tasks of project creation:

-- Copia el archivo de plantilla de proyecto, SimpleProject.myproj, a la nueva carpeta de proyecto.
-Se cambia el nombre de la copia según el nombre especificado en el **nuevo proyecto** cuadro de diálogo.
-El `ProjectGuid` el valor de propiedad se sustituye por un nuevo GUID.
+- Copies the project template file, SimpleProject.myproj, to the new project folder.
+The copy is renamed according to the name that is entered in the **New Project** dialog box.
+The `ProjectGuid` property value is replaced by a new GUID.

-- Recorre los elementos de MSBuild del archivo de plantilla del proyecto, SimpleProject.myproj y busca `Compile` elementos.
-Para cada `Compile` archivo de destino, copia el archivo a la nueva carpeta de proyecto.
+- Traverses the MSBuild elements of the project template file, SimpleProject.myproj, and looks for `Compile` elements.
+For each `Compile` target file, copies the file to the new project folder.

-  La clase derivada `SimpleProjectNode` clase controla estas tareas:
+  The derived `SimpleProjectNode` class handles these tasks:

-- Permite que los iconos para los nodos de proyecto y archivo en **el Explorador de soluciones** que deben crearse o seleccionado.
+- Enables icons for project and file nodes in **Solution Explorer** to be created or selected.

-- Habilita las sustituciones de parámetros de plantilla de proyecto adicionales especificarse.
+- Enables additional project template parameter substitutions to be specified.

-#### <a name="to-extend-the-project-node-class"></a>Para extender la clase de nodo de proyecto
+#### <a name="to-extend-the-project-node-class"></a>To extend the project node class

 1.

-2. Agregue una clase denominada `SimpleProjectNode.cs`.
+2. Add a class named `SimpleProjectNode.cs`.

 3. Reemplace el código existente por el siguiente código.